Introduction to Illustrator and InDesign

 Illustrator is a vector graphic software developed by Adobe Inc. Its development began in 1985 with the initial plan to release for Apple Macintosh.
 The latest version of the software is Illustrator CC 2019, which is part of Adobe’s Creative Cloud and offered to users on monthly/annual subscription packages over the internet.

-Now coming to the interface, on launching Illustrator, you are welcomed with numerous artboard sizes to choose for print, web, film & video art & illustration based on your needs.
-You also have the option to create a custom sized artboard.
-Once you choose an artboard of your preference, you will be moved to the drawing board where all the action comes live.
+Now coming to the interface, on launching Illustrator, you are welcomed with numerous artboard sizes to choose from for print, web, film & video art & illustration based on your needs.
+You also have the option to create a custom-sized artboard.
+Once you choose an artboard of your preference, you will be moved to the drawing board, where all the action comes live.

 Later if you feel like refining your artwork using other Adobe software like InDesign or Photoshop, you can easily do that too.
 Anything created using Illustrator can be resized without losing its clarity or causing pixelation.
 It can be used to create small favicons to large billboards.
 This quality of retaining the quality of the artwork makes Illustrator the preferred software to create logos.